LiveNIRVANA.com

 Novoselic spells out why he felt changes to Heart-Shaped Box were necessary: You should hear the original version of that song, the guitar solo had this effect on it, it just sabotages the whole song.
 Steve and Kurt were colluding!
 I would go to Kurt, Why are you sabotaging this beautiful song by putting this hideous abortion in the center of it?
 He'd be like, Well I think it sounds cool.
 I don't even remember what their arguments were, some statement against commercial radio or something, the popular mainstream aesthetic… I dunno!
 I guess I finally got my way.
 Scott Litt was an opportunity to change things.
 (4)

-Newsweek then ran a story, following on from Kot's, about how the record label were forcing NIRVANA to remix the songs.
-(13) Geffen released a statement, quoting Cobain: There has been no pressure from our record label to change the songs we did with Albini.
-We have 100% control of our music.
-The band felt that the vocals were not loud enough on a few of the tracks.
-We want to change that.
-NIRVANA retaliated against Newsweek saying that they had gone on totally erroneous information.
+Newsweek then ran a story, following on from Kot's, about how the record label was forcing NIRVANA to remix the songs.
+(26) NIRVANA retaliated against Newsweek saying that they had gone on totally erroneous information.
 This letter was reprinted in Billboard as a full-page advertisement.
-(14) A Geffen press-release also saw Rosenblatt stress that they would release whatever the band brought them.
-(4)
+(27)

-However, according to Albini, the remastering is much more obtrusive: The mastering session that was done took several days, at a studio where the mastering engineer is famous for being very manipulative of the material.
+Albini's assessment of Ludwig's mastering work is far less favorable: The mastering session that was done took several days, at a studio where the mastering engineer is famous for being very manipulative of the material.
 A normal album mastering session is a couple of hours.
 So obviously they thought they should butcher it in some way to try to satisfy these people and to try to satisfy their own expectations.
 The dynamic range was narrowed, the stereo width was narrowed, there was a lot of mid-range boost EQ added, and the overall sound quality was softened.
 And the bass response was compromised to make it sound more consistent on radio and home speaker.
-(7)
+(11)

-The final result certainly seemed to satisfy Cobain, I actually want to promote this record, not for the sake of selling records, but because I'm more proud of this record than anything I've ever done.
+In spite of all the fuss, Cobain did seem satisfied in the end, I actually want to promote this record, not for the sake of selling records, but because I'm more proud of this record than anything I've ever done.
 We've finally achieved the sound that I've been hearing in my head forever.
-(9)
+(16)

 1. Azerrad, Michael, 1993.
 Come As You Are: The Story Of Nirvana.
 Doubleday.